Thank you for reading our post, please rate this article at the end.

 First, it’s compact and easily fits in a two-person tent.
 It also fits in my Subaru Forester if I want to sleep in my car.
 However, understand the Exped tent isn’t your typical backpacking tent; it’s bulky, but if you’re car camping, this is what you want.

 Exped Megamat doesn’t skimp on sleep comfort.
 It’s a self-inflating mat made of air and foam.
-The foam condenses when deflated and expands when inflated, making it comfortable.
+The foam condenses when deflated and expands when inflated, making it a comfortable material.
 I love that I can adjust the firmness levels based on my pain levels.

-It feels comfier than a plastic air bubble mattress or a foam mat and allows you to sleep on your side without pressure on your shoulders, knees, or hips.
+It feels more comfortable than a plastic air bubble mattress or a foam mat, allowing you to sleep on your side without pressure on your shoulders, knees, or hips.

 The mat’s durability is also fantastic.
 I love that my Labrador walked and jumped on it multiple times; her nails never damaged anything.